githubpsyche/emergent-notes/installation_guide.md

 > xcode-select --install
 > open /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg
 ```
-Prerequisites for other operating systems will have to be explored by people more familiar with those environments.

 ## Install Go
 Go is the programming language that emergent is written in.
 The installer can be found at https://golang.org/dl/.